There are two distribution channels that allows one to sell its wines on the Swedish market:

-Systembolaget (Swedish monopoly)
+Systembolaget (the Swedish monopoly)

 It is hard to understand how the Swedish Monopoly works, but here is a short explanation:

-First, how systembolaget describes itself:
+First, how Systembolaget describes itself:

 ”Systembolaget exists for one reason: To minimize alcohol-related problems by selling alcohol in a responsible way, without profit motive.
 A monopoly that is being developed continuously to match changes in trends and consumers tastes.”

 Systembolaget is the governmental owned chain of liquor stores in Sweden.
 It means that liquor is only sold to customers through their store.
-It is important to notice, that Systembolaget is not allowed to import wine & alcohol by itself, it must always get through importers.
+It is important to notice, that Systembolaget is not allowed to import wine & alcohol by itself, it must always go through importers.